vbier/habpanelviewer/README.md

 # <img alt="Logo" src="app/src/main/res/mipmap-hdpi/ic_launcher.png" border="0"> HABPanelViewer

+#### At the end of 2021, I have stopped maintenance and development of the app.

 An openHAB integrated kiosk browser.

 #### Version 0.9.26 is the last version to work with openHAB 2.
-Current master as well as future releases do only work with openHAB 3!
+#### 0.9.27 works with openHAB 3 as default, but can be changed to openHAB 2 in the preferences.

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"